 1. Workers Compensation.
 Contractor, its subcontractors, if any, and all employers providing work, labor, or materials under this Contract are subject employers under the Oregon Workers' Compensation Law, and shall either comply with ORS 656.017, which requires said employers to provide workers' compensation coverage that satisfies Oregon law for all their subject workers, or shall comply with the exemption set out in ORS 656.126.
 Contractors shall maintain employer's liability insurance with limits of \$500,000 each accident, \$500,000 disease each employee, and \$500,000 each policy limit.
 2. Professional Liability.
-Required by County Not required by County Professional Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,000.
+Professional Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,000.
 This is to cover damages because of personal injury, bodily injury, death, or damage to property caused by error, omission or negligent acts related to the professional services to be provided under this Contract.
 The policy must provide extending reporting period coverage for claims made within two years after the contract is completed. ☐ If this box is checked Professional Liability limits shall be \$2,000,000 per occurrence and \$4,000,000 in annual aggregate.
-3. General Liability. ☐ Required by County ☐ Not required by County General Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,0 Bodily Injury and Property Damage for the protection of the County and the State of Oregotits officers, elected officials, agents, and employees .
-It shall include contractual liability confor the indemnity provided under this Contract. ☐ If this box is checked General Liability limits shall be \$2,000,000 per occurrence and \$4,000,000 in annual aggregate for bodily injury/death, and \$200,000 per occurrence and \$600,000 annual aggregate for property damage.
-4. Automobile Liability.
-Required by County Not required by County Commercial Automobile Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each accident for Bodily Injury, Death, and Property Damage, including coverage for owned, hired, or non-owned vehicles, as applicable.
-Commercial Automobile Liability insurance limits shall be \$2,000,000 per occurrence and \$4,000,000 in annual aggregate for bodily injury/death, and \$200,000 per occurrence and \$600,000 annual aggregate for property damage. ☐ Personal Automobile Liability insurance limits shall be not less than \$250,000/occurrence, \$500,000/aggregate, and \$100,000/property damage.
-5. Physical Abuse and Molestation Liability.
-Required by County Not required by County
+3. General Liability.
+General Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,000 Bodily Injury and Property Damage for the protection of the County and the State of Oregon, a its officers, elected officials, agents, and employees.
+It shall include contractual liability covera for the indemnity provided under this Contract. ☐ If this box is checked General Liability limits shall be \$2,000,000 per occurrence and \$4,000,000 in annual aggregate for bodily injury/death, and \$200,000 per occurrence and \$600,000 annual aggregate for property damage.
+4. Automobile Liability. 🔲 Required by County 🔲 Not required by County ⊠ Commercial Automobile Liability insurance with a combined single limit, or the equivalent, of not less than \$1,000,000 for each accident for Bodily Injury, Death, and Property Damage, including coverage for owned, hired, or non-owned vehicles, as applicable.
+Commercial Automobile Liability insurance limits shall be \$2,000,000 per occurrence and \$4,000,000 in annual aggregate for bodily injury/death, and \$200,000 per occurrence and \$600,000 annual aggregate for property damage.

-Physical Abuse and Molestation Liability insurance with a combined single limit of not less than \$1,000,000 each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,000.
+\$500,000/aggregate, and \$100,000/property damage.
+5. Physical Abuse and Molestation Liability. 🗵 Required by County 🗌 Not required by County Physical Abuse and Molestation Liability insurance with a combined single limit of not less than \$1,000,000 each claim, incident, or occurrence, with an annual aggregate limit of \$2,000,000.
 Coverage shall be provided through either general liability or professional liability coverage.
 Proof of Sex Abuse/Molestation insurance coverage must be provided.

-• 6.
-Privacy and Network Security.
-Required by County Not required by County Privacy and Network Security coverages shall be obtained and maintained to provide protection against liability for (a) system attack; (b) denial or loss of service attacks; (c) spread of malicious software code; (d) unauthorized access and use of computer systems; and (e) liability from the loss of disclosure of confidential data with limit of \$1,000,000 per claim/annual aggregate. ☐ If this box is checked Privacy and Network Security limit shall be at least \$4,000,000.
+6. Privacy and Network Security. 🔀 Required by County 🗌 Not required by County Privacy and Network Security coverages shall be obtained and maintained to provide protection against liability for (a) system attack; (b) denial or loss of service attacks; (c) spread of malicious software code; (d) unauthorized access and use of computer systems; and (c) liability from the ledisclosure of confidential data with limit of \$1,000,000 per claim/annual aggregate. ☐ If this box is checked Privacy and Network Security limit shall be at least \$4,000,000.
+7. Additional Insured Provision.
+The insurance, other than Professional Liability (except to the extent